-- (i) We exert group-wide efforts to work on compliance and risk management and successively develop these systems to overseas Group Companies.
-In order to ensure further dissemination and familiarization, we will establish and operate the systems according to business contents, size, region and significance of each Group Company. - (ii) We carry out management supervision and monitoring over the operation of Group Companies by dispatching Part-Time Officers to Group Companies to attend Board of Directors meetings thereof.
+- (i) We exert group-wide efforts to work on compliance and risk management.
+We will establish and operate the systems according to business contents, size, region and significance of each Group Company. - (ii) We carry out management supervision and monitoring over the operation of Group Companies by dispatching Part-Time Officers to Group Companies to attend Board of Directors meetings thereof.
 We regularly receive reports on the status of business operation from Group Companies and the responsible department of the Company and the relevant Group Companies have discussions in advance with regard to important matters subject to decision making on corporate management of the Group Companies in accordance with applicable internal regulations.

-6. Efforts on ensuring appropriateness of audits performed by the Company's Audit & Supervisory Board Members
+6. Efforts on ensuring appropriateness of audits performed by the Company's Audit and Supervisory Committee

-- (i) We assign two employees who are dedicated to assist with the duties of Audit & Supervisory Board Members.
-For personnel transfer, personnel performance evaluation and disciplinary punishment of these employees, we obtain prior consent of the Audit & Supervisory Board. - (ii) Audit & Supervisory Board Members attend the Company's important meetings.
-Directors, Executive Officers and employees provide the Company's Audit & Supervisory Board with reports concerning important matters about corporate management and business operations as well as the status of execution of duties through the said meetings, and report to the Company's Audit & Supervisory Board regarding the execution of business operations by circulation of internal memos.
+- (i) We set up Office of Audit & Supervisory Committee and assign two employees who are dedicated to assist in the duties of Audit and Supervisory Committee.
+For personnel transfer, personnel performance evaluation and disciplinary punishment of these employees, we obtain prior consent of the Audit and Supervisory Committee.
+Ensuring the independence of the Internal Audit Department, for personnel transfer, personnel performance evaluation and disciplinary punishment of the head of the department, we obtain prior consent of the Audit and Supervisory Committee. - (ii) Audit and Supervisory Committee Members attend the Company's important meetings.
+Directors (excluding the Audit and Supervisory Committee Members), Executive Officers and employees provide the Company's Audit and Supervisory Committee with reports concerning important matters about corporate management and business operations as well as the status of execution of duties through the said meetings, and report to the Company's Audit and Supervisory Committee regarding the execution of business operations by

-- (iii) We establish regulations that prohibit unfair and unfavorable treatment of those who cooperate with Audit & Supervisory Board Members to perform audits and give reports to Audit & Supervisory Board Members pursuant to the "Basic Policy for the Establishment of Internal Control System."
-In addition, Group Companies are also proceeding with establishment of structures and systems according to region, size, function and others of each Group Company, including development of regulations. - (iv) The Auditing Department and Accounting Auditor regularly hold liaison meetings or discussions with Audit & Supervisory Board Members to exchange information and opinions with him/her so as to ensure close communication. - (v) We establish regulations regarding requests for prepaid expenses incurred for the execution of the duties of Audit & Supervisory Board Members, and so forth.
+- circulation of internal memos. - (iii) We establish regulations that prohibit unfair and unfavorable treatment of those who cooperate with Audit and Supervisory Committee to perform audits and give reports to Audit and Supervisory Committee pursuant to the "Basic Policy for the Establishment of Internal Control System."
+In addition, Group Companies are also proceeding with establishment of structures and systems according to region, size, function and others of each Group Company, including development of regulations. - (iv) The Auditing Department and Accounting Auditor regularly hold liaison meetings or discussions with Audit and Supervisory Committee to exchange information and opinions with him/her so as to ensure close communication. - (v) We establish regulations regarding requests for prepaid expenses incurred for the execution of the duties of Audit and Supervisory Committee Members, and so forth.

-Consolidated Statement of Changes in Net Assets (From April 1, 2019 to March 31, 2020)
+Consolidated Statement of Changes in Net Assets (From April 1, 2020 to March 31, 2021)